MattPD/cpplinks/error_handling.md

 * Are Exceptions in C++ really slow
 	+ https://stackoverflow.com/questions/13835817/are-exceptions-in-c-really-slow/13836329#13836329
-* In what ways do C++ exceptions slow down code when there are no exceptions thown?
+* In what ways do C++ exceptions slow down code when there are no exceptions thrown?
 	+ https://stackoverflow.com/questions/1897940/in-what-ways-do-c-exceptions-slow-down-code-when-there-are-no-exceptions-thown

+---

 # Software